gabriel-hurtado/android_device_motorola_eqs-twrp/README.md

 # TWRP Device configuration for Motorola Edge 30

-The Motorola Edge 30 (codenamed _"eqs"_) are high-end smartphones from Motorola.
+The Motorola Edge 30 ultra (codenamed _"eqs"_) are high-end smartphones from Motorola.

 It was announced in April 2022.
 Release date was May 2022.